kalculos/AstralFlow/README.md

 ![](https://img.shields.io/github/v/release/iceBear67/AstralFlow?style=flat-square)
 ![](https://img.shields.io/tokei/lines/github/iceBear67/AstralFlow?style=flat-square)

-AstralFlow is a lightweight bukkit plugin that provides a framework to create a modpack-like experience.
+A Powerful Framework that provides all you need in creating a modpack but for Bukkit.

 Based on Spigot API.